HOLMS-lib/HOLMS/README.md

 ```

 ###  Modal completeness for models on a generic (infinite) domain.
 Observe that our proof of completness ha an issue, it requires that `CORR S` is not just a set of correspondent frames but that it is a set of correspondent frames that has domain that is finite  and that is a set formulas' lists.
-Thanks to the parametric lemma `GEN_LEMMA_FOR_GEN_COMPLETENESS`, we quickly generalize for each normal system the completeness theorem for models with infinite worlds. <br>
+Thanks to the parametric lemma `GEN_LEMMA_FOR_GEN_COMPLETENESS`, we quickly generalise for each normal system the completeness theorem for models with infinite worlds. <br>
 In `gen_completeness`.
 ```
 GEN_LEMMA_FOR_GEN_COMPLETENESS